-“Parental responsibilities” as the Colorado judicial system likes to call child custody are the rights and responsibilities the court decides when a divorce occurs with children under the age of 19 in the home.
+“Parental responsibilities” as the Colorado judicial system likes to call child custody, are the rights and responsibilities the court decides when a divorce occurs with children under the age of 19 in the home.
 This decision includes which parent will be the decision-maker of the child (ren) and how much time each parent is allocated with the child (ren).
-In the 21st century, parent normal share responsibilities of raising their children.
+In the 21st century, parent normal share the responsibilities of raising their children.
 But what exactly are the father’s rights in Colorado custody battles?Petrelli Previtera, LLC,is a child custody law firm supporting clients with family law concerns including child custody and child support.
 In this blog post, we’ll explain a father’s rights when divorce occurs.
-Contact us today for a divorce attorney consultation!
+Contact us today for a consultation with a Denver divorce attorney!

 A FATHER’S CUSTODY RIGHTS IN THE STATE OF COLORADO